 If you are in the process of buying a house—congratulations!
 Whether this is your very first home or you are simply relocating, buying a home is an exciting process.
 What’s less exciting, however, is moving into your new home and discovering that it has structural damage caused by termites and or other wood-destroying insects like carpenter ants.
-Before you move into your new home, it’s important to have a home inspector perform a termite inspection so you avoid any unforeseen costs or damages.
+Unfortunately for homeowners, termite damage is rarely covered by insurance, but if you spot signs of termite activity in your prospective property, you can request reparations and termite treatments.

 How Termites Can Damage a Home

 Termites eat the cellulose found in wood and can cause more than $5 billion in property damage each year.
 As they search for food, termites will chew through wood, flooring, and even wallpaper.
 This kind of termite activity can significantly damage a house’s foundation and structural support, costing thousands to fix.
 Several termite colonies can also live together on one acre of land—meaning millions of termites could have access to your home at any time.
 In the United States, subterranean termites and drywood termites are the most common species, and both can create significant stress on your home.